-AIR QUALITY MONITORING TEAM LEADER Loc ation Location not pre-determined.
+AIR QUALITY MONITORING TEAM LEADER Location Location not pre-determined.
 Tak es Direction From Public Protection Group Supervisor.
-Cor nfers With Public Protection Team.
-Giv es Direction To Mobile air quality monitoring unit.
+Cor nfers With Public Protection Team. es Direction To Mobile air quality monitoring unit.
 Ale rt/Minor Document all activities utilizing the ICS 214 - Activity Log.
-Review ERP map, product release rates, wind direction, and safest egress routes.
-Review stakeholder locations and proximity to urban developments.
-Obtain radio communication equipment, as required.
-Verify operational condition and appropriateness of plume monitoring equipment.
+J Review ERP map, product release rates, wind direction, and safest egress routes. i Review stakeholder locations and proximity to urban developments. ( Obtain radio communication equipment, as required. i Verify operational condition and appropriateness of plume monitoring equipment.
 Ensure a sufficient supply of appropriate forms.
-Review vehicle requirements to carry out your assignment.
-Fill vehicle fuel tank.
-Lev rel 1 Continue with previous actions.
-Establish communication with the Public Protection Group Supervisor.
-Implement Incident Action Plan in coordination with the Public Protection Group Supervisor.
-If safe to do so, perform air quality monitoring with hand-held aspirating detectors until mobile air quality monitoring unit arrives.
-Confirm dispatch of the mobile air quality monitoring unit, if required. rel 2 Continue with previous actions.
+Review vehicle requirements to carry out your assignment. i Fill vehicle fuel tank.
+Lev rel 1 CICATION CONTROL OF VITA IN TO COM Continue with previous actions. ī Establish communication with the Public Protection Group Supervisor.
+9 Implement Incident Action Plan in coordination with the Public Protection Group Supervisor.
+If safe to do so, perform air quality monitoring with hand-held aspirating detectors until mobile air quality - 7 monitoring unit arrives.
+Confirm dispatch of the mobile air quality monitoring unit, if required.
+7 Lev rel 2 L· Continue with previous actions.
 Track the plume perimeter and record measured concentration.
-Where a release has the possibility of being sustained, the EPZ must be redefined using mobile monitoring vehicles equipped with devices to continuously measure and record wind speed, directions and concentrations.
+7 Where a release has the possibility of being sustained, the EPZ must be redefined using mobile monitoring vehicles equipped with devices to continuously measure and record wind speed, directions and concentrations.
 Air quality monitoring must occur downwind with priority being directed to the nearest un-evacuated residence or area where people may be present.
 If the EPZ includes a portion of an urban density development, mobilize sufficient air quality monitoring units so that one unit will be dedicated to the urban density development.
 In coordination with the Public Protection Group Supervisor, provide monitored information to applicable Regulatory Authority, local authority, local health authority and environmental authority on a regular basis throughout the emergency.
 Update the Public Protection Group Supervisor of status at scheduled intervals.
 Lev rel 3 Continue with previous actions.
 Ensure the EPZ is being monitored effectively.
 Provide Air Quality Monitoring Record reports to the Public Protection Group Supervisor.
 Update the Public Protection Group Supervisor of status at scheduled intervals.

-AIR QUALITY MONITORING AIR QUALITY MONITORING TEAM LEADER De activation Collect and submit all reports and documents to the Public Protection Group Supervisor. ٥ Determine from the Public Protection Group Supervisor if your position will require any follow up actions before you leave the scene.
+AIR QUALITY MONITORING AIR QUALITY MONITORING TEAM LEADER De activation Collect and submit all reports and documents to the Public Protection Group Supervisor.
+Determine from the Public Protection Group Supervisor if your position will require any follow up actions before you leave the scene.
 Participate in the post-incident debriefing held by the Incident Commander.
 Participate in the Critical Incident Stress Debriefing as required.

-Forms
+For rms

 ICS 214 - Activity Log

 Environmental Monitoring Record